pedro-dm-gomes/Graph-RNN/Dataset/README.md

 2. Organize the files with the following tree structure

-3.Run the following python code to convert the FBX animation to-> OBJ -> PLY -> NPY
+3. Run the following python code to convert the FBX animation to-> OBJ -> PLY -> NPY

     python create_dataset_color_full_body.py